angular/angular/aio/content/guide/component-styles.md

 * Changes to styles elsewhere in the application don't affect the component's styles.

-* You can co-locate the CSS code of each component with the TypeScript and HTML code of the component, which leads to a neat and tidy project structure.
+* Co-locate the CSS code of each component with the TypeScript and HTML code of the component, which leads to a neat and tidy project structure.

-* You can change or remove component CSS code without searching through the whole application to find where else the code is used.
+* Change or remove component CSS code without searching through the whole application to find where else the code is used.

 {@a special-selectors}